Can My Personal Health Records Be Leaked Like A Celebrity? | Patient Resources | MedicalRecords.com

 Widespread implementation of EMR/EHRs could provide privacy benefits by tracking all access to medical records.

-It is important patients talk to their doctor, so they know the security measures in place to protect their personal health records.
+It is important patients talk with their doctor to know what security measures in place to protect their personal health records.